 --banner, -b A banner or warning comment added to the top of the TARGET file.
-Used to discourage Splunk admins from editing an auto-generated file
+Used to discourage Splunk admins from editing an auto-generated file.
 For other on-going combine operations, it's helpful to inform any .conf file readers or potential editors that the file is automatically generated and therefore could be overwritten again.
-For one-time combine operations, the default banner can be suppressed by passing in an empty string ('')
+For one-time combine operations, the default banner can be suppressed by passing in an empty string (' ' or "" on Windows) --disable-marker Prevents the creation of or checking for the .ksconf_controlled marker file safety check.
+This file is typically used indicate that the destination folder is managed by ksconf.
+This option should be reserved for well-controlled batch processing scenarios.

 You may have noticed similarities between the combine and merge subcommands.
 That's because under the covers they are using much of the same code.
 The combine operation essentially does a recursive merge between a set of directories.
 One big difference is that combine command will handle non-conf files intelligently, not just conf files.
+Additionally, combined can automatically detect layers for you, depending on the layering scheme in use.

-Note: Mixing layers
+Mixing layers

 Just like all layers can be managed independently, they can also be combined in any way you would like.
-While this workflow is outside of the scope of the examples provided here, it's certainly feasible.
-This also allows for different layers to be mixed-and-matched by selectively including which layers to combine.
+This also allows for different layers to be mixed-and-matched by selectively including layers to combine.
+This feature is now available in ksconf 0.8.0 and later using the --include and --exclude CLI options, which should behave as just as you'd expected.